-If the data source contains a custom territory field, you can easily geocode it to a map in Tableau with the help of a geographic filed in your data source.
+If the data source contains a custom territory field, you can easily geocode it to a map in Tableau with the help of a geographic field in your data source.

-You can do it by simply following below 2 steps:
+You can do it by simply following the below 2 steps:

 Note: If in case your data source does not contain a territory field, you can blend a territory field with another region field that is presented in your data source.

 Once you are done with the creation of Map there are multiple ways in which you can interact or explore with the view.
-You can bend your Map in the way you want such as zoom in and out of the view, select marks, and also you can search for locations worldwide with the feature called map search.
+You can bend your Map in the way you want such as zooming in and out of the view, selecting marks, and also you can search for locations worldwide with the feature called map search.

-In the same fashion, you can also have a chance to restrict your audience in interacting with your map.
+In the same fashion, you can also have a chance to restrict your audience is interacting with your map.

-We have a Map Options Dialogue box in Tableau which allows you to customize your audience interacts with your map.
+We have a Map Options Dialogue box in Tableau which allows you to customize your audience's interaction with your map.